AdobeDocs/uxp-indesign/src/pages/resources/recipes/launch-process/index.md

 <InlineAlert variant="info" slots="header, text1, text2"/>

-Scripts and plugins
+Plugins and Scripts

 **In plugins**, you should specify the schemes and file extensions in the `launchProcess` permission in your manifest for it to work.<br></br>
 IMPORTANT: Please read about the [manifest permissions](../../../plugins/concepts/manifest/#permissionsdefinition) module before you proceed.

-**In scripts**, assume this value to be '' and ignore the manifest details in the following example.//TODO get value for scripts and ignore the manifest details below.
+**In scripts**, the permission for `launchProcess` is fixed.
+You can ignore the manifest details in the following examples.
+Learn about these values in the [manifest fundamentals section](../../fundamentals/manifest/).

 ## System requirements
 Please make sure your local environment uses the following application versions before proceeding.
 - InDesign v18.5 or higher
-- UXP version v7.1 or higher
+- UDT v1.9.0 or higher
 - Manifest version v5 or higher

 ## Opening a file